Interdisciplinary Health PhD Program

 Applicants must have earned a cumulative grade point average (GPA) of 3.0 out of a 4.0 scale for their bachelor’s degree to be considered for regular admission.
-Admitted students are expected to have undergraduate educational experiences, including general education studies, that are similar to those required for a baccalaureate at Northern Arizona University.
-Students holding a cumulative GPA below a 3.0 may be considered for conditional admission with a recommendation and rationale from the admitting academic progra
+Admitted students are expected to have undergraduate educational experiences, including general education studies, that are similar to those required for a baccalaureate at NAU.
+Students holding a cumulative GPA below a 3.0 may be considered for conditional admission with a recommendation and rationale from the admitting academic program.

-All applicants need to provide evidence of at least a U.S. baccalaureate degree (or foreign equivalent) at a regionally accredited institution of higher education; OR of a post-baccalaureate graduate or professional degree at a regionally accredited institution of higher education.
+All applicants need to provide evidence of at least a US baccalaureate degree (or foreign equivalent) at a regionally accredited institution of higher education; AND, if applicable, a post-baccalaureate graduate or professional degree at a regionally accredited institution of higher education.

-- GRE scores should be sent to NAU institution code 4006
+- Optional GRE scores should be sent to NAU institution code 4006

 - Other official test scores may be acceptable (e.g., MCAT)

 - ETS will not forward GRE scores that are more than five years old to institutions

 The Graduate College also requires the TOEFL (minimum score of 80) or the IELTS (minimum score of 6.5) for many international applicants.

 Three letters of recommendations must be part of the application.
 The NAU online admissions form will ask applicants to supply the names of three recommenders.
 At least one of these must be from an instructor who can comment on the applicant’s aptitude and potential to progress to an independent researcher.
 Other acceptable recommenders include supervisor/employer, or other academic personnel.